datenanfragen/website/content/en/act/honey/index.md

 ## How can I file a complaint about this?

 The GDPR gives you the right to file a complaint against a company with the {{< link slug="supervisory-authorities" text="supervisory authorities" >}}.
+Filing a complaint is free.
+Your complaint should describe, if applicable, that you requested your data from Honey and that you think, after you've read their response, that they have violated your privacy rights.
+You might illustrate that with examples from Honey's data export.

+The responsible authority will check your complaint and if they determine a misconduct on Honey's side they might instruct them to cease that activity or even impose a fine.

+The authorities need some time to process your complaint, especially if the company is in another country than you.

 You can use this tool to find the authority responsible for you:

 <div class="sva-finder"></div>